-- 1. Demonstrates knowledge of physiology of fluid and electrolyte balance and how pregnancy, birth and intravenous therapy impact them - 2.
-Demonstrates knowledge of indications for IV therapy - 3.
-Demonstrates knowledge of complications of IV therapy - 4.
-Demonstrates knowledge of supplies, equipment and types of IV fluids appropriate for midwifery applications - 5.
-Demonstrates skills for starting, administering and discontinuing an intravenous line for fluids - 6.
-Demonstrates skills of troubleshooting an IV placement - 7.
-Demonstrates skill of documenting an IV placement, administration of fluids and discontinuation of IV line.
+- 1. Explain the physiology of fluid and electrolyte balance and how pregnancy, birth and intravenous therapy impact them - 2.
+Discuss the main indications for IV therapy in the midwifery setting - 3.
+Identify signs and symptoms and subsequent management of shock - 4.
+Demonstrate the use of supplies, equipment and IV fluids appropriate for midwifery applications - 5.
+Describe the most common complications of IV therapy and how to manage them - 6.
+Demonstrate skills for starting, administering and discontinuing an intravenous line - 7.
+Generate a tool for troubleshooting an IV placement - 8.
+Demonstrate skills to efficiently place and discontinue an intravenous line.
+This includes, but is not limited to: setting the equipment and supplies, placing the IV, administering fluids, discontinuing and documenting an IV